Queer coding: Impact

-This queer coding had its disadvantages, with networks not wanting to show overt representation.
+Queer coding has led to some networks not wanting to show overt representation.
 Animator Rebecca Sugar argued that it is "really heavy" for a kid to only exist "as a villain or a joke" in an animated series.
-In 2011, Deja told news.com.au Disney would have a "family that has two dads or two mums" if they find the "right kind of story with that kind of concept."
-However, other critics criticized such queer-coded villains as contributing to "homophobic discourse" and equating queerness with evil itself.
+In 2011, Deja told news.com.au that Disney would have a "family that has two dads or two mums" if they find the "right kind of story with that kind of concept."
+However, critics regarded such queer-coded villains as contributing to "homophobic discourse" and equating queerness with evil itself.
 Other critics have claimed that this attribution can lead to a negative association between queerness and immoral, licentious behavior.

 In February 2021, producer Ralph Farquhar said that in The Proud Family, which aired on the Disney Channel from 2001 to 2005, they had to use "code to talk about if Michael was gay, to talk about sexuality" and to be "sort of underhanded about it."
-He said this changed with The Proud Family: Louder and Prouder with the biggest changes to the show are "gender identity, obviously racial identity and quote-unquote wokeness,” and said that sexuality can be "sort of in your face with it a lot more," manifesting itself in the storytelling.
+He said this changed with The Proud Family: Louder and Prouder with the biggest changes to the show are "gender identity, obviously racial identity and quote-unquote wokeness," and said that sexuality can be "sort of in your face with it a lot more," manifesting itself in the storytelling.